 THE YACHT - AQUILA

-Aquila is a 34ft 6in Bruce Roberts 345 design with a fin keel on a green hull, launched 2005.
-Auxiliary power is supplied by an 25hp diesel engine.
+Aquila is a 34ft 6in Bruce Roberts 345 design with a fin keel on a green hull, launched in 2005.
+Auxiliary power is supplied by a 25hp diesel engine.
 At 10.5 metres in length people are amazed at how spacious she is, above and below decks with good headroom throughout.
-Aquila is a steel self built boat and is immensely strong and was built specifically for training work.
+Aquila is a steel self built boat, is immensely strong and was built specifically for training work.